Skip to main content

 2021: Act 44 (H. 135) amended 3 V.S.A.
 Chapter 31 to change the financial disclosure requirement for Executive officers and State Ethics Commission members from a biennial disclosure to an annual disclosure.

 2022: A statutory Code of Ethics, applicable to all State employees and public servants, was passed by the legislature in April 2022, and signed into law by the Governor on May 3, 2022.
 The law went into effect on July 1, 2022.
 In addition to creating a baseline for ethical conduct in State government, the Code established an ethics training requirement for all State employees and public servants.
-The does not give investigatory or enforcement power to the Ethics Commission and each branch of government is responsible for enforcement of the Code.
+It did not give investigatory or enforcement power to the Ethics Commission and each branch of government was responsible for enforcement of the Code.